simirian/nvim-manager/README.md

     - [x] custom detection with detector functions
     - [x] enable workspaces by detectors on calling a lua function on startup
 - [x] dynamic wokspace action with callbacks
-- [ ] automatically setup keymaps, commands, and more in specific workspaces
-    - [ ] enable keymaps and settings on entering a workspace
+- [ ] enable features on workspace activation
+    - [x] keymaps
+    - [ ] commands
 - [ ] disable these settings when leaving the workspace
 - [x] automatically configure language servers by workspace
+- [x] workspaces can imply other workspaces to automatically load each other

 ### Projects